 Further to this they add that you can return the IPs (so they can sell for more) or you can get max of 3 IPs (chargeable)

+(contd…)With this measure, we hope to receive any unused single IPs as well as subnets from you.
 Depending on the size of the subnet, it is possible for you to return whole subnets to us and to receive chargeable single IPs (max. three per server) in return

 Well for one I knew I should not have paid them again to upgrade the second server I have with them which has seen several hardware failures in the first year of operation.
 Secondly I should have made my move long time ago, but you know its a whole lot of work to do so.
 I think it’s a good time to move out.
 What is disappointing is that they have changed the terms of agreement.
 What they included as part of package is now being charged again.
 Fact is we ran out of IPv4 over an year ago if I am not wrong.
 Obviously some people are willing to pay a bit more and now the same Hosts who used IP addresses in their offers are smashing through the agreements to get them back for that extra penny. Ã‚Â They want their subnets?
 They can have their whole servers back.